-Thank you to all who have offered endorsements, recommendations, and testimonials.
+Thank you to all who have offered endorsements, recommendations, and testimonials on behalf of FEDS federal employee professional liability insurance.
 These personal accounts of experience with professional liability exposure can assist in determining your own potential vulnerabilities and needs.

 "I was the lucky one – I had professional liability insurance from FEDS.
 Here’s my story.
 I was accused of wrongdoing as part of the GSA "scandal”.
 At the time I had nearly forty years with the federal government and was the longest serving senior executive in the agency.
 I had only received outstanding ratings and served as the Acting Administrator of the agency for nearly a year.
 As for the event that was to create the "scandal”, I only participated in one early planning session, did not attend the conference and had no responsibility for or control over those who made the decisions or handled the contracting and expenditures.
 A number of individuals from my organization did attend the conference and benefitted from the outstanding training.